 The Sweet Wanderlust tip?
 Purchase a pre-made dinner at Two Fat Blokes when you stop for the cheese and wine pairing.
 You’ll be in no shape to drive after this extensive day of tasting, and the meals offered by Two Fat Blokes are tasty and a great value.
 The steak meal for two was plenty for me and my two friends, with sausages left over for breakfast!

 Before you leave the Hunter, stop by Sabor Dessert Bar for a sweet breakfast.
 Some would tell you that a chocolate, caramel and butterscotch brownie, doused in whiskey and set on fire, served with a side of sesame seed ice cream is not breakfast.
 I don’t allow that kind of negativity in my life, though, so I wouldn’t know.

-End the day as you started with a sinfully sweet freakshake to accompany your dinner at Milky Lane Bondi.
+End the day as you started with a sinfully sweet freakshake, one of Sydney’s most OTT desserts, to accompany your dinner at Milky Lane Bondi.
 Make a reservation and munch on a Chic-Kanye or a Tu Pork Shakur burger in the funkiest burger bar I’ve ever visited.

 Day 7- Friday